kswoll/ReactiveUI.Fody/Readme.md

 This plugin will instead allow you to declare the property like:

-    [ObservableAsProperty]public extern string PersonInfo { get; }
+    public extern string PersonInfo { [ObservableAsProperty]get; }

 It will generate the field and implement the property for you.
-Because there is no field for you to pass to `.ToProperty`, you should use the provided `.ToPropertyEx` extension method provided by this library:
+Because there is no field for you to pass to `.ToProperty`, you should use the `.ToPropertyEx` extension method provided by this library:

     ...
     .ToPropertyEx(this, x => x.PersonInfo);